konne88/SpaceSearch/README.md

 ### Developing SpaceSearch

-You can also use Docker to start a SpaceSearch development environment that has all the right dependencies setup.
+You can also use Docker to start a SpaceSearch development environment that has all the right dependencies setup:

     docker rm -f ss; docker run --name ss -v $(pwd):/ss -ti ss

 Running the above command starts a shell in the development environment.
 You can